 Philippe Block is Associate Professor at the Institute of Technology in Architecture at ETH Zurich, where he co-directs the Block Research Group (BRG) together with Dr. Tom Van Mele.
-He is deputy director of the Swiss National Centre of Competence in Research (NCCR) in Digital Fabrication, and founding partner of Ochsendorf DeJong & Block (ODB Engineering).
+He is director of the Swiss National Centre of Competence in Research (NCCR) in Digital Fabrication, and founding partner of Ochsendorf DeJong & Block (ODB Engineering).
 Block studied architecture and structural engineering at the VUB, Belgium, and at MIT, USA, where he earned his PhD in 2009.
 Research at the BRG focuses on equilibrium analysis, computational form finding, optimisation and construction of curved surface structures, specialising in unreinforced masonry vaults and concrete shells.
 Within the NCCR, BRG researchers develop innovative structurally informed bespoke prefabrication strategies and novel construction paradigms employing digital and robotic fabrication.
 With BRG and ODB Engineering, Block applies his research into practice on the structural assessment of historic monuments and the design and engineering of novel compression structures.

-Philippe Block is Associate Professor of Architecture and Structure at the Institute of Technology in Architecture (ITA) in the Department of Architecture at ETH Zurich, where he directs the Block Research Group (BRG) together with Dr. Tom Van Mele.
-He is an architectural engineer with multi-disciplinary research interests including graphical design and analysis techniques, computational form finding and optimization, structural and architectural geometry, digital fabrication and appropriate construction.
-Trained in architecture and structural engineering at the Vrije Universiteit Brussel (VUB) in Brussels, Belgium (MSc 2003) and at the Massachusetts Institute of Technology (MIT) in Cambridge, MA, USA (SMArchS 2005, PhD 2009), his research and teaching is very much at the interface of architecture and structural engineering.
-Prof. Block is a professional engineer, member of the Swiss Society of Engineers and Architects (SIA) and an associated member (merit-based) of the Federation of Swiss Architects (BSA).
+Prof. Dr. Philippe Block is Associate Professor of Architecture and Structure at the Institute of Technology in Architecture in the Department of Architecture at ETH Zurich, where he directs the Block Research Group (BRG) together with Dr. Tom Van Mele.
+Since Summer 2017, he is also Director of the Swiss National Centre of Competence in Research (NCCR) Digital Fabrication and Deputy Head of the Institute of Technology in Architecture.
+An architectural engineer working at the interface of both fields, Prof. Block’s multi-disciplinary research interests include graphical design and analysis techniques, computational form finding and optimisation, structural and architectural geometry, digital fabrication and appropriate construction.

-For his PhD in Building Technology at MIT (2009), under the guidance of Prof. John Ochsendorf, he developed Thrust Network Analysis, an innovative approach for assessing the safety of historic vaulted structures with complex geometries in unreinforced masonry and for designing funicular (compression-only) three-dimensional structures.
-He has won numerous awards and fellowships for his research, including the Hangai Prize (2007) and the Tsuboi Award (2010) from the International Association of Shell and Spatial Structures (IASS) for innovative contributions to the field, and the Edoardo Benvenuto prize (2012) for "scientific research on the history of Structural Mechanics and Art of Building".
-During his PhD, he worked as a visiting researcher with the late Prof. Ture Wester at the Royal Danish Academy of Arts in Copenhagen, Denmark (Fall 2007) and with Prof. Werner Sobek at the Institute for Lightweight Structures and Conceptual Design (ILEK) in Stuttgart, Germany (Spring 2008).
+Trained in architecture and structural engineering at the Vrije Universiteit Brussel in Brussels, Belgium (BSc/MSc 2003) and at the Massachusetts Institute of Technology in Cambridge, MA, USA (SMArchS 2005, PhD 2009), Prof. Block developed Thrust Network Analysis for his PhD in Building Technology, completed under the guidance of Prof. John Ochsendorf.
+This innovative approach facilitates the safety assessment of historic vaulted structures in unreinforced masonry and the design of funicular (compression-only) shell structures.
+He has won numerous awards and fellowships for his research and teaching, including the Hangai Prize (2007) and the Tsuboi Award (2010) from the International Association of Shell and Spatial Structures (IASS) for innovative contributions to the field, the Edoardo Benvenuto Prize (2012) for "scientific research on the history of Structural Mechanics and Art of Building", and the Golden Owl (2010) for excellence in teaching for the Department of Architecture at ETH Zurich.
+During his PhD, he worked as a visiting researcher with the late Prof. Ture Wester at the Royal Danish Academy of Arts in Copenhagen, Denmark (Autumn 2007) and with Prof. Werner Sobek at the Institute for Lightweight Structures and Conceptual Design (ILEK) in Stuttgart, Germany (Spring 2008).

-In 2009, Prof. Block started as Assistant Professor (tenure track) at the Institute of Technology in Architecture (ITA) in the Department of Architecture at ETH Zurich, getting tenure and promoting to Associate Professor of Architecture and Structure in 2014.
+In 2009, Prof. Block started as Assistant Professor at the Institute of Technology in Architecture (ITA) in the Department of Architecture at ETH Zurich, where he received tenure and was promoted to Associate Professor in 2014.
 He is also an associated faculty member of the Department of Civil, Environmental and Geomatic Engineering.
-He is deputy director, member of the steering committee and principal investigator of the Swiss National Centre of Competence in Research (NCCR) in Digital Fabrication.
-Prof. Block was awarded the Golden Owl 2010 for the Department of Architecture at ETH Zurich for engagement and excellence in teaching.
+In addition to his role as Director of the NCCR, Prof. Block has been a principal investigator since the centre’s inception in 2014 and a member of its Steering Committee since 2015.

 For an overview of the work of the BRG, Prof. Block's lecture on April 1, 2014 at the Department of Architecture at ETH Zurich can be watched here or more recently the one at the Engineering Club in London on June 23, 2016 here.